Sujitpw/Memorae.ai/README.md

 - **Pricing Section**: Clean layout for Starter, Pro, and Enterprise plans.
 ## Demo

-You can view the project live at: [Memorae live](memorae-ai-opal.vercel.app)
+You can view the project live at: (memorae-ai-opal.vercel.app)

 Or run it locally by opening `index.html` in your browser.